well-typed/reinstallable-base/README.md

 specifying compatible GHC versions.
 This convention works because GHC and `base` are maintaining a tight mapping regarding their versions.
 If `base` becomes independently versioned, `base` bounds will no longer provide information about compiler compatibility.
-Consequently packages may be silently built against unsupported GHC versions.
+Consequently, packages may be silently built against unsupported GHC versions.

 ### Why this matters